There’s no getting around it – tax rules can be complicated when it comes to life insurance.

 Access your statement in the Customer Portal by logging in at my.mlcinsurance.com.au using your Customer Number.

 Acenda is not licensed to provide tax advice as we’re a life insurance product provider.
 Taxation rules can be complex and change often, so it’s always a good idea to seek advice from a financial adviser or registered tax agent before lodging your tax return.
-They can advise on the deductions you’re eligible to claim and help make sure you’re meeting your tax obligations.
+Acenda can only provide information on the deductions you’re eligible to claim and help make sure you’re meeting your tax obligations.